learn-co-curriculum/web-042417/Module-2/Intro_Rack.md

 run Montana.new
 ```
 Who wants to write HTML in a string everytime?? `Luis!` That seems lame..
 Tony is here to save the day.
 Copy pasta the below and lets render us some html... html.erb that is!

+>Reminder: Explain what template engines are and why they are useful.

 ###Templating

 Step 1: